 // Assign the new address to `rip` to fetch

-// a new instruction on next iteration.
+// a new instruction on the next iteration.

 registers.rip = next_pointer